ryanmphill/roots-bedrock-sage-with-ddev/README.md

 Now the local development server should be listening on localhost port 5000 and automatically update via HMR when changes are made to the `my-sage-theme/app/resources/views` directory!

 ## Troubleshooting
 Let me know if I missed a step or if something seems off.
 There are a lot of pieces to put together to make this work, and I very easily could have left something out.
-I also haven't attempted building the project from this repository yet, but my hope is that it works out of the box.
+I also haven't attempted rebuilding the project again just from this repository yet, but my hope is that it works out of the box.
 Thanks!

 -Ryan